bomavic/Capstone-project-1/customerData README.md

    - Since each region has a similar number of customers, deploying region-specific marketing campaigns and customer support could improve engagement.
 Tailored services or localized features might help address unique regional needs and encourage customer retention.

 5. **Leverage Subscription Duration Insights**
-   - The average subscription duration of 365 days highlights the need for renewal strategies.
-Consider offering incentives for early renewal, or explore subscription models that encourage longer-term commitments to reduce churn.
+   - The average subscription duration of 164 days highlights the need for renewal strategies.
+Consider offering incentives.

 6. **Analyze Revenue Potential by Subscription Type**
    - With Basic and Premium subscription types generating the highest revenues, further analysis should be conducted to identify ways of optimizing pricing or bundling for these plans.
 Engaging with these customer segments through exclusive offers or additional services could lead to increased revenue.